flancian/garden/Open Letter to Peter Singer.md

 ## Thank you

-Thank you for your writing and for your ideas and evaluations as you have expressed them through your life.
+Thank you for your writing and for your ideas and evaluations on ethical matters as you have expressed them through your life.
 I am inspired by them, and by the works you have inspired.
-You have brought light to the world, however you care to define it, and for that myself and other sentient beings are very thankful.
+You have brought light to the world in many ways, however you care to define it, and for that I and many other sentient beings will be .

 ## A question